 When we’re in pain, stressed or anxious one thing that can happen is an increase in our breathing rate.
 This can often become a vicious cycle as our breathing increases we become more stressed and anxious and the experience of pain can become more intense.
 For many people practising breathing exercises can help them to regain control of an anxious or stressful situation and enable them to feel more in control of how they feel when experiencing pain and discomfort.

-Following is a really simple breathing exercise that will help you become more aware of your breathing pattern and allow you to have more control over your breathing in times of stress.
+Following is a really simple breathing exercise that will help you become more aware of your breathing patterns.
+It’ll allow you to have more control over your breathing in times of stress.

 Try the exercise for 2 to 3 minutes every day until it becomes easy to practise in any stressful situation.
-Once it has become routine and easy to do you'll find you only need to practise once or twice a week and whenever you are feeling pain, stress or anxiety.
+Once it’s become routine and easy to do you’ll find you only need to practise once or twice a week and whenever you are feeling pain, stress or anxiety.

 - Breath slowly and deeply

 - In through your nose and out through your mouth in a steady rhythm

 - Try to make your out breath twice as long as your in breath

 - It can be helpful to count slowly whilst breathing

 - In: 1 2